-Types of cracks
+Types of cracks in Concrete Structures:

 Structural cracks are those which result from incorrect design, faulty construction or overloading and these may endanger the safety of a building and their inmates.

-Non Structural Cracks.
+Non Structural Cracks in Concrete:

 Non Structural cracks occur mostly due to internally induced stresses in building materials.
 These cracks normally do not endanger the safety but may look unsightly, create an impression of faulty work or give a feeling of instability.